RTlabCBM/FidelityFinder/README.md

 - ### Step 4: Obtain sequences in fasta format

 - ### Step 5: Obtain consensus sequences
   We have created an in-house Python (v3.6) script to calculate the consensus sequences by barcode aiming to resolve PCR and RT errors.

   First of all, we take the assembled reads and split it in order to obtain the sequence and the barcode separately.

   Secondly, we performed a cut-off process leaving out of the study barcodes which had less than the lower cut-off value and more than the upper cut-off value sequences.
-With the rest of sequences, we carried out a multiple alignment using [MAFFT](https://mafft.cbrc.jp/alignment/software/) software (Katoh et al., 2005).
+With the rest of the sequences, we carried out a multiple alignment using [MAFFT](https://mafft.cbrc.jp/alignment/software/) software (Katoh et al., 2005).
 An absolute frequency matrix is obtained with scores per base position in the consensus sequence.
-The resulted files from this program execution are:
+The resulting files from this program execution are:

 	<details markdown="1">
 	<summary>Output files</summary>